 But what did the director of Gunfight at the OK Corral, The Magnificent Seven and The Great Escape know about film-making?
 McQueen got his way and Sturges walked, uttering the classic exit line “I’m too old and too rich to put up with this shit”.

 Over the course of the next psychotic months McQueen fired virtually everyone close to him – the producer, long-time colleagues, his agent of ten years.
 Finally, his wife turned up on set and McQueen “fired” her too.

 To replace Sturges, McQueen hired Lee Katzin, a director from TV who he presumably felt would be easy to control.
 The falling-out was virtually instantaneous, with Katzin arriving on the set, putting out his hand and saying “Hello, Steve.
-Nice to meet you” and the addled star grabbing him violently by the tie and telling him it was “Mr McQueen”.
+Nice to meet you”.
+“Mr McQueen,” replied the addled star, grabbing Katzin violently by the tie.

 Back in Hollywood the alarm bells were ringing and the concerned studio decided that McQueen had had his length of rope and was quite obviously hanging himself with it.